yumium/tech_notes/C++/A gentle introduction to C++.md

 - Different from what you may think, about saying if multiple definitions of the same function appear in the same namespace (e.g., when you import .h in multiple .cpp files), telling compiler they are indeed the same function (no need to raise error).

 - .cpp vs .h files

-## Misc

-### Expressing failure

-- Pass mutable value by reference and return whether output succeeded `bool foo(T&);`
-- Assert / Throw exception to let function die if fails.
-OK if at initial of trading, not great otherwise
-- Return a pair of value and success/failure `std::pair<T, bool> foo();`
-- Returning a std::optional `std::optional<T> foo();` <- preferred way to return when function may or may not output the resulting value